 You can see the formatting is done to your selected cells automatically like the image below.

-4. Incorporating Shortcut Keys
+4. Applying Shortcut Keys to Use Format Painter

 - Firstly, select the formatted cells.